tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 He was sitting there like a king, holding my notebook, now half-empty, like it was a trophy.
 Looking right at me with that smug, dead-eyed smile.

-Something broke in me at that moment.
-I stood up so fast I knocked my chair over.
+Something broke in me at that moment, and I stood up so fast I knocked my chair over.

 Ms. Mayworth paused her reading.

 I didn’t even hear what I shouted, because my vision blurred red.
 My throat was raw.
-It felt like something else had taken control of my mouth—something deeper than rage.
+It felt like something else had taken control of my mouth, something deeper than rage.

 The class burst into more laughter.
 Not at the poems anymore.
 At me.

 Seth leaned back in his chair, relaxed.
-Smiling harder at my tears.
+Enjoying the sight of my tears.

 Ms. Mayworth quickly walked over, placing a hand on my shoulder.
 “Outside,” she said, gently but firmly.
 “Let’s go.”